equinor/ert/docs/reference/configuration/keywords.rst

         specified in the parameters file are based on transformations starting with a N(0,1) distributed variable.
-The slightly awkward consequence of this is that to let your sampled values pass through ERT unmodified you must configure the distribution NORMAL 0 1 in the parameter file; alternatively if you do not intend to update the GEN_KW variable you can use the distribution RAW.
+The slightly awkward consequence of this is that to let your sampled values pass through ERT unmodified you must configure the distribution NORMAL 0 1 in the parameter file.

+.. _gen_kw_template_file:

         **Regarding templates:** You may supply the arguments TEMPLATE:/template/file and KEY:MaGiCKEY.
 The template file is an arbitrary existing text file, and